karthikdondapati/Python_Final_Project/README.md

 Use the below script to plot the data on BaseMap.
 Please run the Below script in iPython or Jupyter Notebook for Visualization.

 python3 twitter_basemap.py

+- Twitter Sentiment Analysis :

+Use the below script to run the sentiment analysis

+python3 twitter_sentiment.py